OssiRuhanen/CrewAI_Assistant/PLANS.md

 ### User Experience & File Management
 - [x] `.gitignore` updated to exclude knowledge directory files and private files.
 - [x] `conversation_history.txt` only logs the current session's messages.
-- [x] All file paths are now absolute and based on the script location, so files are always created in the correct place.
+- [x] All file paths are now absolute and based on the script location/config, so files are always created in the correct place.
+- [x] All persistent data (memories, ideas, conversation history, tasks) is stored in the `knowledge/` directory at the project root.
+- [x] `README.md` is up to date with correct run instructions and file locations.
 - [ ] (Planned) Ability to filter and display only certain types of memories (e.g., only workouts, only ideas).

 ### Agent & Direct Mode